ApryseSDK/webviewer-react/README.md

 ```
 npm i @pdftron/webviewer-react
 ```
 You will need to copy the library assets from './node_modules/@pdftron/webviewer/public' and place them to a location where you are able to serve them.
-Then provide the URL of the assets to the libLocation prop above.
-(Check our local demo to get a better understand for this setup.)
+Then provide the URL of the assets to the libLocation prop below.
+(Check the local demo to get a better understanding of this setup.)
 Then inside you app's root component (where you setup all other providers):
 ```
 import { DocumentViewerProvider }